-Diabetes mellitus is a heterogeneous group of disorders characterized by high blood-glucose levels.
-This abnormal rise in glucose levels in the blood due to either insulin deficiency or to resistance of the body’s cells to the action of insulin.
+Diabetes mellitus is a heterogeneous group of disorders characterized by high blood glucose levels.
+This abnormal rise in blood glucose levels is due to either insulin deficiency or the resistance of the body’s cells to the action of insulin.
 The World Health Organization (WHO) defines four major types of diabetes.

 Classification of Diabetes mellitus

 It is classified based on the cause or mode of treatments;

 - Insulin-dependent diabetes mellitus (IDDM) - need insulin shots to maintain the blood glucose level,

 - Non-insulin-dependent diabetes mellitus (NIDDM) - insulin shots are not the must to normalize the glucose level,

 - Gestational diabetes mellitus (GDM) - diabetes develops during pregnancy and mostly disappears after delivery,

 - secondary to other conditions (e.g., pancreatic disease, Hormonal disease, Drug or chemical exposure, Insulin receptor abnormalities, specific genetic syndromes).

 Diagnosis of diabetes is by the presence of the classic signs & symptoms and unequivocally elevated blood-glucose levels, by fasting plasma glucose (FPG) 140 mg/dl, or by venous plasma glucose 200 mg/dl at 2 hours after a 75-g oral glucose challenge.